 State Rep. Ed DeLaney

 State Representative Ed DeLaney is a retired lawyer.
-He has both a bachelor’s and a master’s degree from the State University of New York at Binghamton.
-Shortly after DeLaney married Ann McGovern, he began his service as a junior officer in the United States Navy.
+He has both a bachelor’s degree and a master’s degree from the State University of New York at Binghamton.
+Shortly after college, DeLaney married Ann McGovern in 1967.
+He began his service as a junior officer in the U.S. Navy.
 He graduated from Harvard Law School with honors in 1973 and began work in Indianapolis at the firm now named Barnes and Thornburg.

 DeLaney was the founding lawyer for Investigative Reporters and Editors, Inc., which is now an international organization with thousands of members.
 He recently retired as a partner in the law firm of DeLaney and DeLaney, where he worked with his wife, Ann, and his daughter, Kathleen.
 For several years, he was an adjunct faculty member at Indiana University School of Law in Bloomington.